Attest Experience Under §5095

-(1) The 80 hours must be completed in the two years preceding receipt of application by the Board.
+(1) The 80 hours must be completed in the two years preceding receipt approval of the application by the Board.

-(3) The 80 hours must be completed as follows:
+(3) The 80 hours must include, at a minimum, the following:

 (4) Certificates of completion must be submitted to the Board and shall contain a verification certified by a program provider representative such as a signature or seal.
 The certificate of completion must also delineate the subject areas for which the applicant may claim credit.

 (h) The experience required by Section 5092, 5093, or 5095 of the Business and Professions Code may be obtained in full-time or part-time employment provided the total experience completed by the applicant is the equivalent of at least two years of full-time employment for an applicant qualifying under Section 5092 or at least one year of full-time employment for an applicant qualifying under Section 5093.
 In evaluating an applicant's experience, 170 hours of part-time employment shall be considered equivalent to one month of full-time employment.